 Powertex adheres to almost anything except plastic; that’s why we recommend covering your work space with plastic.

 Protect your clothing as, once dry Powertex will not come out of fabric.
 Gloves (latex or vinyl) are great to keep the hands clean.
 Working without gloves is also possible.
 Handy tip, first grease your hands with a nice hand cream, makes it easier to wash them afterwards with warm water and soap

 To cover a frame for figurines:

 - Cut a piece of T-shirt or another natural fabric into strips (preferably natural materials such as cotton, wool).

 - Dip the fabric into the desired color Powertex.

 - Wring out well making sure that the fabric is completely saturated with Powertex.

-- Wrap the strips around the frame.
+- Wrap the strips around a wire frame or armature.

 - Dress up the statue.

 - Let dry and finish with Powercolor, Colortricx or acrylics.
 (See Drybrush techniques)